Fidelity Advantage Bitcoin ETF et al.

 47. Under the relevant Fund Custodian Agreement, FCC is required to use reasonable care in the selection and monitoring of sub-custodians.
 Pursuant to this obligation, FCC has engaged in, and on a periodic basis (at least every two years) thereafter, will engage in a due diligence review of FDAS to satisfy itself as to the continuing appropriateness of using FDAS as sub-custodian of the Funds' Crypto Assets.
 This due diligence exercise will include a review of the operational aspects of FDAS' custody platform and any change to those operations since FCC's last review, including a review of the electronic platform, procedures, and records, an analysis of FDAS' most recent financial statements to determine its creditworthiness, confirmation of FDAS' insurance coverage and any change to either the coverage or the deductibles, a review of any regulatory filings, audits or investigations, and a review of any litigation, any incident report, and any change to its business continuity plan.
 Each Fund will rely upon FCC to satisfy itself as to the appropriateness of the use or continued use of FDAS as a sub-custodian of each Fund's Crypto Assets.

-48. FDAS has obtained a SOC 1 Type 2 examination report of its internal controls, and that includes relevant technology general controls, logistical and physical security controls, and cryptographic key management controls that are commonly included in a SOC 2 report.
-FCC has conducted due diligence on FDAS, including a review of the SOC 1 Type 2 examination report, and has not identified any material concern.
-FDAS is currently working towards obtaining a SOC 2 Type 1 examination report and a SOC 2 Type 2 examination report before the expiry of this decision.
+48. FDAS has obtained SOC 1 Type 2 and SOC 2 Type 2 examination reports of its internal controls.
+FCC has conducted due diligence on FDAS, including a review of the SOC 1 Type 2 and SOC 2 Type 2 examination reports, and has not identified any material concern.

 49. In relation to each Fund, the sub-custodial activities of FDAS will be limited to holding the Fund's Crypto Assets.